mdlayher/mdlayher.com/content/blog/linux-netlink-and-go-part-1-netlink.md

-Netlink makes use of the standard [BSD sockets API](https://en.wikipedia.org/wiki/Berkeley_sockets), which is typically used for network programming in C. If you'd like to learn more about BSD sockets, I recommend the excellent [Beej’s Guide to Network Programming](http://beej.us/guide/bgnet/) for a primer on the topic.
+Netlink makes use of the standard [BSD sockets API](https://en.wikipedia.org/wiki/Berkeley_sockets), which is typically used for network programming in C. If you'd like to learn more about BSD sockets, I recommend the excellent [Beej's Guide to Network Programming](http://beej.us/guide/bgnet/) for a primer on the topic.

 It is important to note that **netlink communications never traverse beyond the local host**.
-With this in mind, let’s begin diving into how netlink sockets work!
+With this in mind, let's begin diving into how netlink sockets work!

 To communicate with netlink, a netlink socket must be opened.
 This is done using the `socket()` system call: